hexzeug/schnupper-game/README.md

 # Peppa & Friends

-A _2d infinite runner platform game_ created in the context of Schnupperstudium 2023 at CAU.
+A _2d infinite runner platform game with a multiplayer_ created in the context of Schnupperstudium 2023 at CAU.

 ## Usage